Since 2003, the original ANIMAL CAMP!

 If your child is a very young 7 year old, fresh out of first grade, with a birthday not long before June, (or a first time Pet World camper) you might seriously consider the five day Critter Camp.
 If your child is an older 7 year old, soon to be 8, who has done a PW camp before or is adventurous and can easily do an all day camp with 8 year olds, you might consider the first week of Animal Camp, instead.

 Week 1 Animal Camp is specifically designed for first timers (but open to anyone).
 We suggest this week for younger kids, former campers who have completed a week of half day Critter Camp and are now ready for all day Animal Camp, or those who are completely new to the PW camp experience.
-All week 1 campers will receive detailed instruction since, usually, most everyone is new.
+All week 1 campers will receive detailed instruction since, usually, most everyone is new and usually age 7 or a young 8.
 (Returning campers will probably just stay with the group or maybe have a little extra free time during detailed instruction.)

 Has your child already been through Animal Camp at least once?
 Were they obsessed with the private nature preserve?

 Campers hanging out in the creek at the tortoise farm.